ontodoc¶

 It supports the following features:

-• Insert figure with optional caption and width. filepath should be relative to basedir.
-If width is 0, no width will be specified.
+filepathshould be relative tobasedir.
+If width is 0, no width will be specified.%FIGURE filepath [caption='' width=0px] -

-• Include other markdown files.
-Header levels may be up or down with shift
+Include other markdown files.
+Header levels may be up or down with

-• Insert generated documentation for ontology entity.
-The header level may be set with header_level.
+Insert generated documentation for ontology entity.
+The header level may be set with

 %BRANCH name [header_level=3 terminated=1 include_leafs=0 namespaces='' ontologies='']